Essential Pallet Requirements for International Shipments

 While plastic pallets have their benefits, they also come with some downsides.
 When it comes to expenses, you will be spending more on plastic pallets than wooden ones.
 However, paying more for plastic pallets might seem worth it since they last longer.

-Pallets cannot hold up freight that has a total weight of 1,500 pounds or more.
-Any damage that pallets do sustain cannot be repaired.
-They will either have to be melted down and recycled or remodeled into a new pallet.
+Plastic pallets cannot hold up freight that has a total weight of 1,500 pounds (680.38 kilograms) or more.
+For reference, most wooden 48 x 40 inch pallets can hold up to 4,600 pounds (2086.52 kilograms).
+Finally, any damage that pallets do sustain cannot be repaired.
+They will either have to be disposed of or remodeled into a new pallet.

 Proper Labeling Procedures